The PhD Program considers students for fall semester admission only. The application deadline is listed below.

 - An undergraduate grade-point average of at least 3.00 (on a 4.00 scale) on the equivalent of the last 60 semester hours.
 Those entering with a master’s degree should have a strong graduate record.

 - Graduate Record Examination (GRE) Scores taken within 5 years of application date.
 Official scores are submitted to the University of Wisconsin – Madison (institution code 1846).
+The GRE requirement is optional for the Fall 2024 admissions cycle.

 - Evidence of research interest and potential for scholarship in a relevant social problem area.
 This is demonstrated in a carefully thought-out Statement of Reasons for Graduate Study, and other application materials.